 28 FERC Notice of Inquiry, Interstate Transportation of Gas for Others, 50 Fed.
 Reg.
 114 (January 2, 1985); FERC Notice of Inquiry, Natural Gas Pipelines Ratemaking, Risk and Financial Implications after Partial Wellhead Decontrol, 50 Fed.
 Reg.
 3801 (January 28, 1985).
+29 Charles G. Stalon, "Finding New Objectives for Natural Gas Pipeline regulations: a simplified transportation program; provisions for takeor-pay buy-outs; optional, expedited certification procedures for new services when pipelines are willing to assume the risk of the venture; and a block-billing mechanism meant to preserve the benefits of "old" gas for existing firm customers and to mitigate price signal distortions that linger because of the continued regulation of the wellhead price of old gas.

-29 Charles G. Stalon, "Finding New Objectives for Natural Gas Pipeline Regulation," a paper presented to the Eighth Annual National Conference of Regulatory Attorneys (Hartford, Connecticut, May 13, 1985).
+Regulatory Attorneys (Hartford, Connecticut, May 13, 1985).